project-chip/connectedhomeip/src/tools/interop/idt/README.md

 -   When needed, execute builds in a folder called `BUILD` within the source tree.
     -   `idt_clean_all` deletes all `BUILD` dirs and `BUILD` is in `.gitignore`.
--   Although many things are marked as co routines, almost all real concurrency in the current implementation comes from multiprocessing.
-    -   A general direction should be decided for the project in the next iteration.
-    -   Multiprocessing allows for easier implementation where ecosystems are less likely to block each other
-    -   Async allows for better shared states and flexibility

 ## Troubleshooting